 After your tasting, spend a few hours at our favorite beach – Cala Salada.
 It is surely one of the island’s most magical spots; surrounded by pine-forest hills, the turquoise waters of Cala Salada are utterly idyllic and yet largely unfrequented by tourists, which is so much the better for a relaxing few hours strolling, sunbathing, and swimming.

 Of course, no trip to Ibiza would be complete without a gastronomic feast, and we can think of no better destination than Sa Punta for a romantic evening, complete with spectacular views.
 The restaurant is to be found on the bay of Talamanca and boasts unrestricted views of Ibiza town and the Marina.
 Small wonder then that it has become a firm favorite with A-listers and discerning locals.
 The menu has an international slant, with fresh fish and superlative pasta and risotto dishes being the major highlights.
 In fact, the setting, service, and wine list are all pretty perfect – one for that very special occasion.

 Formentera and Menora

-These two islands are really minor curiosities in terms of a wine visit, although both Menorca and Formentera have hidden surprises and reputable wineries, working with both local and indigenous varieties.
+These two islands are really minor curiosities in terms of a wine visit.
+However, both Menorca and Formentera have hidden surprises and reputable wineries, working with local and indigenous varieties.
 The best by far is Formentera’s Cap de Barbaria, a boutique producer that has made a name for itself outside of Spain.
-Make sure to try their top red – Vi de la Terra de Formentera – a blend of Cabernet Sauvignon, Merlot, Monastrell and local Fogoneu.
-It typifies Balearic wine, with its concentrated palate, potent aromatics and very singular expression of the island’s unique terroir.
+Make sure to try their top red – Vi de la Terra de Formentera – a blend of Cabernet Sauvignon, Merlot, Monastrell, and local Fogoneu.
+It typifies Balearic wine, with its concentrated palate, potent aromatics, and singular expression of its unique terroir.